PMCarranza/capital-region-refugees/README.md

 Questions about the site? ideas to improve it? tips, pointers? feel free to contact me at marino.carranza@gmail.com

 ## **Roadmap**
-This is an ongoing project, colors, layout, photos used are subject to change based on input recieved from Anne Carelli, which in turn recieves input from someone else.
+This is an ongoing project, colors, layout, photos used are subject to change based on input received from Anne Carelli, which in turn receives input from other volunteers.
 I will be working on this site one page at a time, once the home page has been approved it will go live and then we will move on the the next one with the highest priority on the list.
 At the moment the project is for the new volunteer group to take charge and government support.